Group18-Capstone-Project/Group18-Capstone-Project/README.md

 -- send product request \
 -- update order status of product \

-Jing Lin (participant 2): work done so far
+#### Jing Lin (participant 2): work done so far
-Backend:
+- Backend:
-  -- all the models created
+  ..1. all the models created
-  -- delete employee
+  ..2. delete employee
-  -- sign in and sign up User
+  ..3. sign in and sign up User
-Frontend:
+- Frontend:
-  -- Sign in and Sign up User
+  ..1.
+Sign in and Sign up User
-  -- User panel
+  ..2.
+User panel (early stage)